MarinoLinic/podcasts/Original_Notes/Nathan Cofnas - The Right’s Stupidity Problem.md

         1. It is advantageous to align with power.
         2. Russian elites are selected for conformity to the State.
     *   **Final Verdict:** EHC is not a metric of "Liberalism"; it is a metric of **Power Alignment**.
 Hanania conflates "Smart" with "Woke" only because he observes the West in isolation.

+# Marino's Additional Notes
+- The IQ gap isn't inherent, but what does seem to be more inherent is that high IQ is strongly correlated with high openness.
+- They will tend towards wokeness if they are not hereditarian: to expect Russia's elites are hereditarian.
+- People like Cofnas and Cremieux and other more academic types are ones who have a chance at influencing them.
+- Power games are also real, and Rufo is good at them, but it's swimming against the tide without more comfort with hereditarianism.
+Still very necessary though, because it opens up cracks to let in these ideas.
+Necessary but not sufficient.
+- Actually, if you have blank slatists who are very comfortable with unequal outcomes, that may be a sign that you've filtered for a particularly power hungry and corruptible crowd.
+Not ideal.